aimux docs

 • all colors are pulled from the active theme palette; no hardcoded colors

-See ../guide/ai-usage-indicator.md for the full guide, field reference, and platform requirements.
+See ../guide/ai-usage-indicator.md for the full AI usage guide, field reference, and platform requirements.

 Example: